 Nevertheless, upon further consideration and prayer, we have decided to write a statement that might satisfy most of our website visitors who ask such questions.
 We know that whatever we write won’t satisfy everyone, nor will it cover everything.
 That’s just not possible.
 But we’ll try.
 Here goes.
 I assure you it won’t be anything you expected.
 It will not be a typical church or Christian ministry statement of faith or credo.
 It will be living document, subject to change as we gain more understanding of God.

 God is.
 He always has been.
 He always will be.
 He is eternally self-existent.
 He created everything.
 He sustains everything.
-He will always sustain everything.
+He completely permeates everything.
 God is all those usual things people write about him: all-powerful, all-knowing, always present everywhere and everywhen, etc., but God’s core character and nature is unfailing, unceasing, all-encompassing, eternal love for all his creation.
 He is our Father (and “mother,” too, in a manner of speaking), loving, nurturing, and caring for all creation, doing so in a special way for all living beings he created.
 He has a unique, special, eternal love in his heart for all humans.
 He is always good, and never bad.

 He created humans in his image, meaning we are visible representations of an invisible God.
 All humans, from the first to the last, sin against God, meaning we disobey him, withdrawing ourselves from close friendship with him, marring and disfiguring his image in us.
 Obviously that saddens God, but he has always had in place a “blueprint” to restore sinning humans to full, intimate friendship with him again.